jodeleeuw/factorsdb/about/index.md

 view your copy of FactorsDB by going to http://<your-user-name>.github.io/factorsdb.
 For example, my GitHub user name is *jodeleeuw*, so I would go to [http://jodeleeuw.github.io/factorsdb].

+## How to contribute an experiment

+Contributing an experiment is a similar process to modifying an experiment, with a few extra steps.
+Follow the steps described above to create a GitHub account and fork the FactorsDB repository.
+Then follow the steps below.

+#### Step 1: Add a new .html file to the _experiments folder

+#### Step 2: Create the front-matter

+#### Step 3: Write the experiment code

+#### Step 4: Submit a pull request on the FactorsDB repository